 If excision is required, most cases can be performed in one our well-equipped procedure rooms in our office.
 A local anesthetic is used and the procedure generally takes 30 minutes or less.
 In the simplest cases, we excise the cancer and close the skin directly with sutures.
 If the defect is larger, we may need to rearrange the local tissues to minimize the distortion and tightness of the skin by performing a skin flap procedure.
 Occasionally we may utilize a skin graft for the closure of defects, using a piece of skin removed from another area of the body where you may have some excess.

 In some cases, based on the cancer size, location, and type, we may recommend utilizing “frozen sections” during the procedure.
 Similar to the Mohs’ technique, your cancer will be removed and the wound left open until we have microscopic confirmation of complete removal.
-We have your specimen transported to our pathologists at Lawrence Memorial Hospital 2 blocks away, where it is quickly processed and examined by our pathologists.
-While awaiting the result (typically about 30 minutes) a dressing will be applied and you can relax, read a magazine or book, etc. If complete removal has been accomplished, we will then close the defect.
+We have your specimen transported to our pathologists at nearby Lawrence Memorial Hospital where it is quickly processed and examined by our pathologists.
+While awaiting the result (typically about 30-45 minutes) a dressing will be applied and you can relax, read a magazine or book, etc. If complete removal has been accomplished, we will then close the defect.
 Otherwise, additional tissue removal may be needed until we can be sure all cancer has been removed.
-Of course, utilizing this technique will add time to your procedure, making it last 1 hour or more.
+Of course, utilizing this technique will add time to your procedure, making it last 1-1 1/2 hours or more.

 Treatment in the Operating Room